 School Counselors & Resource Counseling Assistants - Four elementary Fresno Unified Schools did not receive consistent transitional counselor services (Baird, Bullard Talent, eLearn, and Phoenix) due to one or more of the following factors, too large of a caseload size, being the only assigned counselor to multiple sites, difficulty providing services due to being a strictly online campus, and not having a transitional counselor assigned to the school.
-In recognizing the disparity, and seeing the need for English learners and foster youth, and English learners and foster youth students who are also identified as students with disabilities, and low-income students, the district has requested additional funds for a school counselor for Bullard Talent.
+In recognizing the disparity, the district has requested additional funds for a school counselor for Bullard Talent.
 Transitional counselors currently do not have access to our student information system (SIS) for their feeder elementary sites; this is a barrier because counselors have been unable pull and log data for their elementary students in the SIS.
 We have requested SIS access for our transitional counselors to address this issue.
 All these efforts will directly benefit our low-income, foster youth, and English learner students.